gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "What if he leaves you down there?
 What if he goes all the way bad?"

-"This is an it, thank you,"
+"This is… an it… thank you,"
-Dockety said at normal volume.
+Dockety said slowly.
-"And this will overload its own circuits before it allows itself to be controlled again."
+"And this one will… overload its own circuits… before… it allows itself… to be controlled again."

 Maddy gave Sindy one last hug.
 "Love you," she whispered,